henkpb/micl/components/checkbox/README.md

 # Checkbox
-This component implements the the [Material Design 3 Expressive Checkbox](https://m3.material.io/components/checkbox/overview) design.
+This component implements the [Material Design 3 Expressive Checkbox](https://m3.material.io/components/checkbox/overview) design.
 A checkbox allows a user to select one or more options from a number of choices.

 ## Basic Usage